 The following websites are owned and administered by Peterborough City Council:

 All visits to our webserver are logged.
 The log includes details of the date and time of the request, the page that was being requested, your computer's network address (IP Address), the cookies that are being used by our site and the type of web browser you are using.
-The logs are not used for any purpose other than to analyse traffic - please see the "Cookies" section above.
+The logs are not used for any purpose other than to analyse traffic - please see the "Cookies" section below.

 In order to provide you with the service you require there may be occasions when your information is shared with those who carry out work on our behalf.
 We may also need to ask for or share relevant information with other agencies or organisations to provide services or fulfil our legal responsibilities, for example to enable us to carry out statutory duties or where it is necessary to prevent harm to yourself or other individuals.

 When you contact us requesting certain services, your information may be recorded to ensure those service can be delivered.
 We hold your personal information in the Customer Relationship Management (CRM) system so that we can continue delivering these services.

 How data about you may be collected

 On occasions we may be required to collect information about you whether by telephone, in person, via the website, social media or other channels.
 For example when applying, complaining about a service or individual or when you contact us for any other reason.
 Any data that you enter into our online forms is stored securely and processed in accordance with data protection legislation.

 If you register for a MyAccount you are agreeing to receive all correspondence related to the account and services via electronic means.
 You can choose to receive information by email, telephone, SMS text message and other electronic messages.
 You may change your contact preferences at any time through your profile settings on the MyAccount.

 Customer Relationship Management (CRM)